Sacramento’s ArtStreet taps into creative scene – with less waiting

 The outdoor exhibit space, featuring several murals and graffiti pieces, a food area and bar, is available for attendees as they wait for their spot indoors, he said.
 An online reservation system allowed people to pay $10 for a reserved time slot for the otherwise free exhibit.

-Another display, titled “Faceless,” features 20 women who are survivors of sexual assault through a series of intimate photographs.
-The small alley-like display is covered with excerpts that tell their stories.
+Another display, titled “Faceless,” features 20 women, survivors of sexual assault, through a series of intimate photographs.
+The small alleylike display is covered with excerpts that tell their stories.
 Onlookers are encouraged to place small red stickers onto the installation walls to show solidarity and support for victims of sexual assault.

 “This is a really amazing experience,’ she said.
-“People might of had opinions one way or another about Art Hotel last year but this is super unique.”
+“People might have had opinions one way or another about Art Hotel last year but this is super unique.”

 Nashelly Chavez: 916-321-1188, @nashellytweets